Anti-Black Racism Public Health Crisis Declaration

 It is our intention to work alongside our members and partners to address and redress an oppressive health system rooted in white supremacy, and to contribute to the decolonization of the public health HIV response in Ontario.
 Throughout this process, we will strive to enable health equity for Black, African, Afro-Latinx, and Caribbean people including men, women, Trans and people with gender diverse lived experiences, and youth living with and affected by HIV/AIDS—all of whom have historically been marginalized by our public health and social systems.

-To learn more about this declaration and the OAN’s anti-Black racism work, and to access tools, visit our resource page.
+To learn more about the OAN’s anti-Black racism work, and to access tools, visit our resource page.

 ↩ Back to the Black Lives Matter Home Page